cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

       range: (Yes)'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
-    alias: Other
+    alias: other
     owner: ItemRef
     domain_of:
     - ItemRef
     - CodeListItem
     range: YesOnly
-  Role:
+  role:
-    name: Role
+    name: role
     description: The Role for the referenced ItemDef.
 The Role attribute provides a single role name describing the use of this data item.
 If the Role is defined by a standard terminology, RoleCodeListOID may be used to reference a CodeList